GaiaNet-AI/docs/docs/governance/Governance/gov-system.md

 sidebar_position: 2
 ---

-# GaiaNet Governance System
+# Gaia Governance System

-The GaiaNet governance system governs smart contracts related to GaiaNet, including:
+The Gaia governance system governs smart contracts related to Gaia, including:
 * ContractTitle contract deployed at [contract] on Ethereum
 * ContractTitle contract deployed at [contract] on Base